skyelynwaddell/vector0/README.md

 These include tools for lighting, turning .map files into .bsp and other useful utilities/tools for map compiling. <br>
 Extract these files into a folder somewhere, trenchbroom will need access to these files. <br>

+## Exporting GLTF models from blender WITHOUT Gloss
+I use .glb for morph targets.
+Make sure the textures used are beside the .glb model file! (and blender is referencing the ones beside the .glb!!!), Apply a Principled BSDF shader with all IOR levels at 0, Metallics at 0, and Roughness at 1.0.
+Get this shader!!!:
+https://github.com/fte-team/fteqw/blob/master/engine/shaders/glsl/defaultskin.glsl grab that, shove it in your $gamedir/glsl/ subdir, put #undef ORM right after the !!foo headery bit

 ## Mapping
 Download trenchbroom:
 https://trenchbroom.github.io/ <br>